-However, outside the windows-bubble, disk encryption has been very common for over a decade.
+However, outside the Windows-bubble, disk encryption has been widely adopted for over a decade.

-Some systems also encrypt the entire disk, but store the key on the device, and use other specialised hardware to attempt to avoid strangers from using the device or accessing the key.
+Some systems also encrypt the entire disk, but store the key on the device, and use other specialised hardware to attempt to prevent strangers from using the device or accessing the key.

 These tend to be more secure than nothing, but are less secure than a key derived from a passphrase, since they give attackers a new attack vector.

-There’s really two way disk encryption can happen:
+There are really two ways disk encryption can happen: